The ULTIMATE Fruit Salsa Guide + Infinite Variations

 If you add avocado, is it technically still a salsa?
 Perhaps not, but it's delicious.
 If you're an avocado fan, go for it!
 See Example #8 below for a delightful, avocado-filled fruit salsa recipe.

 If you do choose to add avocado, you'll want to serve the salsa quite soon; otherwise, the avocado will brown.
-If you'll be taking a fruit salsa on a picnic, bringing it to a BBQ where it will sit out, or in general will have to delay eating it, I'd leave the avocado out.
+If you'll be taking a fruit salsa on a picnic, bringing it to a BBQ where it will sit out, or preparing it in advance for a party, leave the avocado out.

 A beautiful tropical fruit salsa with pink pineapple, dragonfruit, and avocado